dennisvang/tufup/README.md

 ## How updates are applied (client-side)

-Updates are applied by replacing all files in the current app installation path with files from the latest archive.
+By default, updates are applied by replacing all files in the current app installation path with files from the latest archive.
 The latest archive is either downloaded in full (as described above), or it is derived from the current archive by applying one or more downloaded patches.

 Once the latest archive is available, it is decompressed to a temporary location.
 From there, a script is started that clears the current app installation dir, and moves the new files into place.
 After starting the script, the currently running process will exit.
+Alternatively, you can specify a custom installation script.

 ## Migrating from other update frameworks